Kremlin doctor signals Putin is in good health

 "From the medical point of view, Putin seems significantly younger than his age," Mironov, the head of the presidential administration's Chief Medical Directorate, told Itogi in the interview published on Monday.

-"(He) is rather sceptical when it comes to taking medicine, even if it is just common anti-cold pills," he said.
+"(He) is rather skeptical when it comes to taking medicine, even if it is just common anti-cold pills," he said.
 "He prefers folk remedies, tea with lemon, sauna and massage."

 "Swimming, in my view, is his preferred way to recover and adapt to stressful situations," he added.